A generalization of operads based on subgraph contractions: Examples of contractads

 \subsection{Endomorphism contractad}

-The study of algebras over operads is a crucial component of operad theory.
-This idea also applies to contractads in the following way.
+For a vector space $V$, we can associate the endomorphism operad $\End_V$ encoding multi-ary operations on $V$.
+Let us construct a graphical counterpart of such operads.
 For a symmetric monoidal category $\C$ and object $A$, we define the $\C$-valued \textit{endomorphism contractad} $\End_A$ by putting and the product map is given by the usual composition